distrochooser/distrochooser/SETUP.md

 python manage.py collectstatic
 ```

 At this point, you have a filled database and basically can start the application using `python manage.py runserver`.
-You should now be able to open http://localhost:8000 and http://localhost:8000/admin, respectively.
+This starts the webserver, which is accessible at http://localhost:8000, e. g. the Swagger UI should be accessible on http://localhost:8000/rest/swagger-ui/.

 # Frontend requirement

 The frontend is a Nuxt (https://nuxt.com/) powered application.
 It requires Node.js to run.

+To set up this part of the project, switch into the folder `code/frontend`:

+Execute `yarn install`.

+> Remark: The `sdk-build` command is based upon openapi-generator-cli.
+Furthermore, this task requires a Java Environment 11 (can be OpenJDK/ Adoptium aswell).
+You can find more information on https://www.npmjs.com/package/@openapitools/openapi-generator-cli

+Execute `yarn sdk-build` (this step is required each time something is changed on the RESTful API and once initially)

+Execute `yarn run dev`.
+You will now be able to open `http://localhost:3000`.
+The app defaults currently to `http://localhost:8000` as the backend.

 # Further reading